codelucas/newspaper/README.rst

 Your support
 ------------
-You can support the project easily by checking out our sponsor page.
-It takes only one click:
+You can support the project by checking out our sponsor. `It takes only one click`_

 .. image:: https://images.gitads.io/newspaper
     :target: https://tracking.gitads.io/?campaign=gitads&repo=newspaper&redirect=gitads.io